ABOUT

 A few defining traits about Delectation of Tomatoes:

-• Sole proprietorship, with occasional help from relatives and volunteers
+• Sole proprietorship, with occasional help from relatives and volunteers, along with occasional part-time, paid help.

 • All seeds, seedlings and produce are personally produced, harvested, processed and distributed by me (Dale)